Granblue Fantasy: The Animation: Grand Blues!

+Other media

 Light novel

 A light novel adaptation was released in 2014.
 The series currently has four books that contain game codes that can be redeemed for special items in the game.
 The digital volumes of the Granblue Fantasy light novel also contain game codes.

 Manga

 A manga adaptation began serialization on Cygames and Kodansha's Cycomi manga website in May 2016, and ended serialization in January 2020.
 The manga series is written by Makoto Fugetsu and illustrated by cocho.
 The series is licensed in North America by Kodansha USA.